 Wire transfers are also ideal for international transactions.
-Whether you have family living abroad or a college-age student studying in a foreign country, a wire transfer can get them the money they need — and quickly.
-Yes, a wire transfer is pricier, but for speed of use, you certainly get a lot of value if you’re in a time-sensitive situation.
+Whether you have family living abroad or a college-age student studying in a foreign country, a wire can get them the money they need — and quickly.
+Yes, a wire is pricier, but for speed of use, you certainly get a lot of value if you’re in a time-sensitive situation.

-But for regular, small transfers that aren’t incredibly time-sensitive, you can stick with an ACH transfer in most instances.
+But for regular, small transfers that aren’t incredibly time-sensitive, you can stick with ACH in most instances.
 Your employer could set up ACH direct deposits, which are free of charge to you.

 It’s also generally free to sign up for automatic bill pay, whether through your bank or directly with each individual company you owe.
 ACH transfers are also easy (and usually free) when you need to transfer money to and from different bank accounts.

 So if you have a high-yield savings account with one bank and a checking account with another, you can easily transfer funds between them.
 It may take a few days, but the process is simple.
-Evaluate your needs for each transaction to figure out if you’re better off with a wire transfer or an ACH transfer.
+Evaluate your needs for each transaction to figure out which one is best for you.